The Xometry app works best with JavaScript enabled!

 Molds are made from at least two parts and are held together with hydraulic rams so that the high-pressure plastic injected into the mold cannot escape from the parting line.
 The mold has cooling channels that cool the part enough so that it can be ejected from the mold without damaging it.
 Injection molding can achieve high production volumes unmatched by any other plastic processing technique.
 Compression molding, on the other hand, is better suited to medium-volume production.
 For more information, see our guide on what is injection molding.

-injection molding setup
+An injection molding machine

-injection molding setup
+An injection molding machine

 Listed below are some advantages of injection molding compared with compression molding: